twert627/xbrew/templates/3ds/README.md

-# template
+# xbrew template

-This is a template for starting new 3DS libctru projects.
+This is a template for starting 3DS libctru projects.